gnikoloff/webgpu-sponza-demo/README.md

 ## About

 A WebGPU deferred rendering playground written as a personal project to familiarize myself better with the API and explore various rendering techniques.
+Check out the accompanying article [here](https://georgi-nikolov.com/blog/webgpu-sponza-frame-analysis#depth-stencil-render-pipeline).
 As WebGPU is still considered experimental browser technology certain things might break for you.

 ## Features